neuropoly/pediatric-DL-registration/README.md

 column being the subject and the second all image scanIDs. <br />

 ## Preprocessing
-Images were first N4 bias field corrected were inputted to [SynthSeg](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) version 2.0 to obtain 18 brain regions of interest for validation purposes.
-Then, images were rescaled to 1.5 mm isotropic resolution using FLIRT version 6.0 (-applyisoxfm option).
+Initially, the images underwent N4 bias field correction before being processed through [SynthSeg](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) version 2.0 to obtain 18 brain regions of interest for validation purposes.
+Subsequently, the images were rescaled to a 1.5 mm isotropic resolution using FLIRT version 6.0 with the (-applyisoxfm option).

 ## Procedure